italiangrid/storm/sysadmin-guide.md

 To install **EGI Trust Anchors Repository** follow [EGI instructions](https://wiki.egi.eu/wiki/EGI_IGTF_Release#Using_YUM_package_management).

 You must disable the **DAG repository** if enabled.
-To check if it's enabled:
+To check if it is enabled:

 	  [~]# grep enabled /etc/yum.repos.d/dag.repo
 	    enabled=0